mohneesh9797-puresoftware/lzws/README.md

 Generic API is framework agnostic and can be used to implement any binding with custom stream.
 See [examples](src/examples) for more details.

-You can build and test examples:
+You can build and test all examples:
 ```sh
 cmake .. -DLZWS_EXAMPLES=1
 make